MSxADA/IEM-Sound-Explorer/README.md

 Dynamic Descriptions: The app provides concise, evocative descriptions explaining why a specific configuration is ideal for a selected genre.
 In "Free-Play" mode, it even suggests genres that would complement your custom setup.

-Stunning Visuals: A dark, synthwave-inspired theme with neon purple and teal highlights creates an immersive, high-tech experience.
+Stunning Visuals: A dark, synthwave-inspired theme with neon purple, teal, and pink highlights creates an immersive, high-tech experience.

 Fully Responsive: The layout is optimized for a seamless experience on all devices, from desktops to mobile phones.